davidjosearaujo/dissertation/presentation/script.md

 ## Slide 4: State of the Art - The Gap
 (Time: ~1.5 minutes)

-To understand the context, it's important to differentiate between two types of non-3GPP devices.
-There are N5GC devices, which have some limited 5G capabilities and can authenticate.
-But our focus is on NAUN3 devices — Non-Authenticable Non-3GPP devices.
-These have no native 5G capabilities and cannot be directly authenticated.
+To understand the context of the problem, it's important to first differentiate between device types.
+A 3GPP device, like a smartphone, has a USIM and can connect directly to the 5G cellular network.

+In contrast, a non-3GPP device uses other technologies, these include WiFi-only device, which according to 3GPP specifications fall into a specific subtype of Non-Authenticable Non-3GPP or NAUN3.

+This name is key: it means these devices have no native 5G capabilities and, most importantly, they cannot be directly authenticated by the 5G Core.

 Typically, these devices are simply grouped together behind a residential gateway, which prevents any form of individual management.
-The central gap this research targets is the lack of a robust mechanism for providing secure, per-device authentication and management for these NUN3 devices.
+The central gap this research targets is the lack of a robust mechanism for providing secure, per-device authentication and management for these NAUN3-type devices.

 ## Slide 5: State of the Art - Managing Device Groups (CGID)
 (Time: ~1.5 minutes)

 One existing 3GPP concept is the Connectivity Group ID, or CGID.
 As you can see in the diagram, this allows a group of devices—for example, everything connected to a specific Wi-Fi SSID—to share a single PDU session.

+To clarify, a PDU Session is the logical pathway or tunnel that the 5G network creates to provide a device with connectivity to a data network, like the internet.
+It's the channel through which all user data flows.

-While this provides connectivity, it's a blunt instrument.
-It offers no per-device traffic granularity.
+So, in the CGID model, while this provides connectivity, it's a blunt instrument.
+It offers no per-device traffic granularity because the entire group shares one single channel.
 You can't apply a specific security policy to just the printer, or prioritize bandwidth for the television.

 More recent developments in 3GPP Release 19 are moving towards enabling per-device traffic distinction.
 My research anticipates this direction and provides a working, validated proof-of-concept that demonstrates how to achieve this today.

 ## Slides 6 & 7: Framework Concept and Architecture
 (Time: ~2 minutes)

-So, how did we solve this?
+So, how did we solve this gap?
 Our framework is centered around the concept of a smart 5G Residential Gateway.
-The key principle here is local intelligence—we placed all the adaptation logic at the network edge, within the 5G-RG itself.
+The key principle here is local intelligence—we placed all the adaptation logic at the network edge, within the gateway itself.
 This approach ensures minimal impact on the end devices, which require no changes, and minimal disruption to the 5G Core, which sees standard interactions.

 [Click to Slide 7]

 This slide shows the high-level architecture.
 On the right, we have the Wi-Fi-only NAUN3 device.
 On the left, the operator's ISP network, containing the 5G Core and an EAP Authentication Server.
-In the middle is our intelligent 5G-RG.
+In the middle is our intelligent gateway.

 The flow is simple:

-1. The NAUN3 device connects to the RG and is authenticated locally via the EAP server.
+1. The NAUN3 device connects to the gateway and is authenticated locally via the EAP server.
-2. Once authenticated, the RG establishes a unique PDU session for that device.
+2. Once authenticated, the gateway establishes a unique PDU session for that device.

 All traffic from that device is then routed through its dedicated PDU session, making it a distinct, manageable entity within the 5G network.